Sunnybrook Park

 Sunnybrook Park is a large public park in Toronto, Ontario, Canada.
 It is located north of Leaside and south of the Bridle Path areas of the city.
 The park is home to many bike trails, dog parks, and Sunnybrook Stables.

 History

-Sunnybrook was once a 175-acre farm property with horse stables, known as Sunnybrook Farm, situated in the Town of Leaside.
-It was owned by Joseph and Alice Kilgour and turned over to the City of Toronto in 1928.
+Sunnybrook began as a farm property of about 71 hectares (175 acres), known as Sunnybrook Farm, with horse stables.
+It lay within the former Town of Leaside and was owned by Joseph and Alice Kilgour before being transferred to the City of Toronto in 1928.

-Kilgour was President of the Canada Paper Company and acquired the farm in 1890s.
+Joseph Kilgour, president of the Canada Paper Company, had acquired the property in the 1890s.

 In 1933 Kilgour Memorial Gates at Bayview Avenue and Blythwood Road (since demolished) as well as a plaque at Wilket Creek Park were added to commemorate the Kilgour family's legacy and presence in the area.

 Stables

 Sunnybrook Stables is a horseback riding facility that has been open to the public since 1978.
 The stables house roughly thirty horses, accompanied by two arenas: a 12,000 square-foot indoor arena built in 1982 for year-round practice, as well as an outdoor arena that also serves as a paddock.
 Just behind the indoor arena are three other paddocks, also used for the horses to roam when they're not in their stalls.